CIAMOD/markoff_fibonacci_m_triples/README.md

 ## Affiliation

-This project belongs to the CIAMOD research group.
+This research was supported by project CIAMOD (Applications of computational methods and artificial intelligence to the study of moduli spaces, project PP2023_9) funded by Convocatoria de Financiación de Proyectos de Investigación Propios 2023, Universidad Pontificia Comillas, and by grants PID2022-142024NB-I00 and PID2019-104735RB-C42 funded by MCIN/AEI/10.13039/501100011033.